softwaremill/bootzooka/README.md

 After that SBT will start MongoDB instance before executing each test class that exetends SpeficationWithMongo trait.

 It is now also possible to run UI tests.
-We have added a new project, bootstrap-ui-tests, that contains tests for UI.
+We have added a new project, bootzooka-ui-tests, that contains tests for UI.
 This project is not part of the normal build and hence these tests must be run manually.
-To do it, simply run sbt in the bootstrap project directory, switch to bootstrap-ui-tests project and invoke the tests task.
+To do it, simply run sbt in the bootzooka project directory, switch to bootzooka-ui-tests project and invoke the tests task.

-    MacBook-Pro-Piotr:bootstrap pbu$ sbt
+    MacBook-Pro-Piotr:bootzooka pbu$ sbt
-    [info] Loading project definition from /Users/pbu/Work/bootstrap/project/project
+    [info] Loading project definition from /Users/pbu/Work/bootzooka/project/project
-    [info] Loading project definition from /Users/pbu/Work/bootstrap/project
+    [info] Loading project definition from /Users/pbu/Work/bootzooka/project
-    [info] Compiling 1 Scala source to /Users/pbu/Work/bootstrap/project/target/scala-2.9.2/sbt-0.12/classes...
+    [info] Compiling 1 Scala source to /Users/pbu/Work/bootzooka/project/target/scala-2.9.2/sbt-0.12/classes...
-    [info] Set current project to bootstrap-root (in build file:/Users/pbu/Work/bootstrap/)
+    [info] Set current project to bootzooka-root (in build file:/Users/pbu/Work/bootzooka/)
-    > project bootstrap-ui-tests
+    > project bootzooka-ui-tests
-    [info] Set current project to bootstrap-ui-tests (in build file:/Users/pbu/Work/bootstrap/)
+    [info] Set current project to bootzooka-ui-tests (in build file:/Users/pbu/Work/bootzooka/)
     > test

 Alternatively you can run a single test using the test-only task.